 A healthy life starts with a good night’s sleep.

-Our flagship Earn-a-Bed program gives participants in need the opportunity to volunteer for a few days in our bed factory, where they learn basic woodworking and hand tool skills in a collaborative, community-oriented environment.
+Our flagship Build-a-Bed program gives participants in need the opportunity to volunteer for 20 hours in our bed factory, where they learn basic woodworking and hand tool skills in a collaborative, community-oriented environment.

 Roll up your sleeves.